 The development of water resources in the States has an important bearing on the Commonwealth's broad interests in economic management, resource allocation, foreign exchange earnings, distribution of income and related matters.
 Consequently, the Commonwealth has participated in water resource matters in the States in instances of mutual Commonwealth/States concern or in the national interest.
-Currently a \$200 million, five year National Water Resources Program, which was announced by the Prime Minister in February 1978, is financially assisting the States in the development, management and assessment of their water resources.
+The National Water Resources Program (which commenced in 1978-79) involves financial assistance to the States for projects and programs of national significance or special circumstances, to which the States attach a high priority.
+Funds are available under the Program for projects relating to water supplies for urban and rural areas, including re-use; water quality management, flood mitigation and management; broad regional planning and management investigations; resources assessment; and salinity control and drainage projects.